Volume Two

 Ria nodded.

-"Really it's Mr. Frank's customers, but since Ilya came back, they said they want to meet with you."
+"They're really Mr. Frank's customers, but since you're back, they said they'd like to meet with you too."

-Though she had little time left for her break, she decided to go to the reception room since it would be rude to keep the customers waiting.
+Though little of her break remained, she decided to head to the reception room rather than keep the customers waiting.

 When she knocked, she heard Frank's voice inviting her in from the other side of the door.